hipe/tmx/tag-lyfe-doc/README.md

     1. `what a great game #fifa2018`
     1. `rose mcgowan #metoo autobiagraphy 😭✊ #fierce`

-  - we can search for all items that have one particular
+  - we can search for all items that have one particular tag, but also we can make more complicated boolean queries based on the taggings. a minimal example is in the [next section](#status).

 (oblique snippet that will be moved to somewhere like `filter_by_tags.py`: this is for making informed decisions, and then later being able to